kercheval/GradleCMPlugin/README.md

 When false, the tag and merge steps in the `buildreleasemerge' task will allow the use of a dirty workspace.
 This may be useful if intermediate files are added during build sequencing that are not part of your ignore file.
-When true, this clean workspaces will be required for that target.
+When true, the workspace will verified as been clean when running the `buildreleasemerge` task.
 </p>
 <p>
 <strong>Note:</strong> This variable setting will have no affect on